Long COVID under the microscope: new study reveals its reach in southern chile

 Summary

-This study looked at how many people in Punta Arenas, Chile, experience persistent COVID-19—symptoms lasting more than 4 weeks after infection.
-Researchers surveyed and tested 282 adults who had COVID-19, checking for physical and mental health issues, and looking for risk factors and blood markers.
-The goal is to better understand long COVID and guide future care.
+This study looked at how many people in Punta Arenas, Chile, have persistent COVID-19 (long COVID) โ symptoms lasting more than 4 weeks after infection.
+Researchers surveyed and tested 282 adults who had COVID-19, checking their physical and mental health, and looking for risk factors and biomarkers.
+The goal was to better understand the condition and help guide future care.

 Get updates